jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-3/chapter-3b.md

 He wears nearly the same countenance whether in solitude or in society.
 He is affected very nearly in the same manner.
-He has often been under the necessity of supporting this manhood= in success and in disappointment in prosperity and in adversity before friends and enemies He has never dared to forget for one moment the judgment which the impartial spectator would pass on his sentiments and conduct.
+He has often been under the necessity of supporting this manhood: in success and in disappointment in prosperity and in adversity before friends and enemies He has never dared to forget for one moment the judgment which the impartial spectator would pass on his sentiments and conduct.
 He has never dared to suffer the man within the breast to be absent one moment from his attention.
 With the eyes of this great inmate he has always been accustomed to regard whatever relates to himself.
 This habit has become perfectly familiar to him.
-He has been in the constant practice and under the constant necessity of modelling or of trying to model= his outward conduct and behaviour even his inward sentiments and feelings as much as he can, according to those of this awful and respectable judge.
+He has been in the constant practice and under the constant necessity of modelling or of trying to model: his outward conduct and behaviour even his inward sentiments and feelings as much as he can, according to those of this awful and respectable judge.
 He does not merely affect the sentiments of the impartial spectator.